Know how to treat a febrile seizure when it happens

 Febrile seizures treatment and prevention

 You need to know what you ought to do when your child has a febrile seizure.
 Febrile seizures treatment involves clear steps that you can take to prevent any harm being caused to the child at the time of the seizure.
+Best Neurologist Dr. Sandeep Goel’s expertise in neurology ensures accurate identification and tailored treatment plans.

 Stay calm and comfort the child: Do not panic and cause more alarm to the child.
 Staying calm and reassuring the child helps calm the child as well.